henrysher/henrysher-jmespathv041p/README.rst

 The expression: ``foo.*.name`` will return ["one", "two"].

-**NOTE: jmespath is being actively developed.
+**NOTE: jmespathv041p is being actively developed.
 There are a number of features it does not currently support that may be added in the future.**